jonathan-foucher/nodejs-api-example/README.md

 ## Introduction
-This project is an example of Node.js API with express and a postgres database.
+This project is an example of Node.js API with express, sequelize and a postgres database.

 ## Run the project
 ### Database